-7. Set the EXPRESSCLUSTER service not to start up on either of the servers.
+7. Set the EXPRESSCLUSTER service to start up on both servers.

 - 8. Run the reboot command to restart both servers.
 The servers are started as a cluster. - 9.
 After a cluster is started, the same process as the initial mirror construction at cluster creation is performed.
-Run the following command or use the Cluster WebUI to check if the initial mirror construction is completed. - # clpmdstat --mirror <Mirror_disk_resource_name>
+Run the following command or use the Cluster WebUI to check if the initial mirror construction is completed. - # clpmdstat --mirror <Mirror\disk\resource\name>